 Introducing Mindfulness to the Classrooms

 There have been many forms and shapes taken by school-based mindfulness programs to include subjects like physical education.
 In Western Canada, many schools have brought Mindfulness programs in the form of stand-alone programs by implementing a ten-week Mindfulness education curriculum.

 In such programs, different weekly training sessions were based on Mindfulness practices, including focused attention, and stress reduction through attentive listening, along with various breathing exercises.
 The MBSR program is primarily an eight-week program that helps teach the importance of Mindfulness in everyday life through body-scan exercises, mindfulness breathing, and Yoga.

 Implementing Mindfulness in an Age of Distraction

 This section briefly focuses on how to implement Mindfulness strategies in the classroom even with the varied digital distractions:

-- Planning: A strong program introduction/implementation plan is essential.
-For instance, the MindUp program provides students with “learning about your brain,” which helps the students to understand the connection between their brain, thinking, and feeling guided by their behaviour.
+Planning: A strong program introduction/implementation plan is essential.
+For instance, the MindUp program provides students with “learning about your brain,” which helps the students to understand the connection between their brain, thinking, and feeling guided by their behavior.